Nanalysis: Products

 The first product introduced by Nanalysis in 2013 was the 60 MHz NMReady benchtop NMR spectrometer, capable of observing multinuclear 1D and 2D NMR spectra.
 The Nanalysis 60 MHz was the first portable, high-resolution 60 MHz benchtop NMR spectrometer released on the market.
 Notable for their ease of use, low-maintenance, accessibility, affordability and automatability, these instruments can be used to increase the accessibility of NMR spectroscopy to undergraduate students, streamline the workflow for chemical professionals in all types of industries (oil & gas, chemical, pharma, biotech, food processing etc.), and be used to expand the use of NMR in industry without dependence on the larger, more powerful NMR devices.

 In 2019, the company announced the 100 MHz spectrometer, representing the highest field permanent magnet based benchtop NMR available on the market to expand the range of molecules that can be resolved using benchtop NMR spectroscopy.
 Designed with flexibility in mind, the instruments can be configured as traditional NMR spectrometers or programmed as analyzers for specific industrial applications (oil and gas, chemical, pharma, biotech, food science, atomic agencies, cannabis, mining).
 With a global sales network, manufacturing, product development and corporate headquarters located in Calgary, Alberta, Canada, Nanalysis has sold instruments in over 45 countries.
 Their product line has been widely recognized, including being named Company of the Year in Global Portable NMR in the prestigious Frost & Sullivan award for three consecutive years.

-Subsidiaries

-Nanalysis expanded its portfolio of magnetic resonance technology acquiring RS^{2}D, founded in 2004, with their superior and versatile Cam4 technology which powers a range of magnetic resonance products from high-field NMR replacement consoles to preclinical and clinical MRIs.
-In 2011, RS^{2}D helped pioneer preclinical imaging with the first rodent MRI system made from a superconducting cryogen-free magnet.

-In 2021, Nanalysis acquired One Moon Scientific and its NMRfx software, that specializes streamlining automating Magnetic Resonance data analysis and management for small and macromolecules.
-One Moon Scientific provide high performance data processing and aids niche areas in MR data analyses, with machine learning and database search or construction algorithms.

-In 2022, Nanalysis also added K’Prime as a subsidiary to help expand the reach and response time of their sales and service division.
-With headquarters in both Phoenix and Calgary, K’Prime is a leader in sales and services providing for a clientele in scientific instrumentation sales and maintenance in security, pharma, oil & gas, food, and chemical production.

-Given the synergies of Quad Systems and Nanalysis, in 2022 Nanalysis took a 43% stake in Quad Systems and they have been working together with complementary expertise to bring innovation in NMR back to the high-field NMR market and offer a wide range of high-performance, compact magnetic resonance products tailored to each customer application requirement.